University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/vm_connection.md

 4. Login once again using your new password.

 You now have access to your VM.
-Importantly, you will only be able to access your VM:
+Importantly, you will be the only person to be able to access your VM:

 - When connected directly to the University WiFi Network
 - When connected from another network using the [University of Adelaide VPN](https://www.adelaide.edu.au/technology/your-services/network-services/remote-access-via-virtual-private-network-vpn)